-I held a Lectureship at the Department of Government in Manchester University before joining Queen’s University Belfast in 1994.
+My first academic post was as a Lecturer in the Department of Government of Manchester University before I joined Queen’s University Belfast in 1994.
 At Queen’s I became Professor of Political Theory in 2002 and was a Head of School from 2001 to 2009.
 Twice in those years I was asked to lead colleagues in creating newly expanded, multidisciplinary Schools.
 During my years as Dean of Faculty of Arts, Humanities and Social Sciences at Queen’s, 2009 to 2015, I also undertook a range of formal University leadership roles including that of University Envoy to the Americas.
 I was Fulbright Senior Scholar at the University of Pennsylvania in 2004/5 and I have held Visiting Professorships at Hong Kong University, Macquarie University in Sydney, Australia and Queen’s University in Ontario, Canada.